dambergn-codefellows/snakes-cafe/README.md

 - Got test file linked and working properly.
 - Added UUID to recipt.
 - Refactored adding and printing of menue item added to order.
+- Fixed new bug where after order program would exit.
+- Fixed message when user enters something that is not a handled option.

 ### 2018-08-14
 - Updated README.md file.